 For an attack to be successful, your total attack value must be equal or higher compared to the building you’re attacking.
 But beware: if your opponent still has defensive cards in his hand, he can now play them and ruin your plans, introducing a nice combat mini-game.

 Each player can only be attacked once per round, which is marked by a damage token.
 Likewise, buildings erected are not finished in the same turn as they are bought but get a construction token, which is removed for the next round.

-The game is played until someone reaches a certain number of victory points, which is different for different player numbers.
+The game is played until someone reaches a certain number of victory points, which is different for various player counts.
 There are certain milestones on the victory path, where players can draw stronger cards, called Divine Favors.

-- The base game offers balanced gameplay, but with limited replay value.
+- The base game offers solid gameplay, but with limited replay value.
 There are expansions available to negate this problem.

 Who should buy Vikings Gone Wild?

-I would recommend Vikings Gone Wild if you’re looking for a light deck-building Viking-themed (with a fun twist) game and also if you’re not afraid to invest in expansions afterwards.
+I would recommend Vikings Gone Wild if you’re looking for a light deck-building Viking-themed (with a fun twist) game and also if you’re not afraid to invest in expansions afterward.